muratk5n/thirdwave/en/2023/01/dried-turkey.md

 in oven at 200 C for 1/2 hours or until meat is well done while throwing away the juices.
 Once cooked transfer to a bowl, sprinkle the turmeric, masala, yogurt, and blend.
 A hand-held blender works well.
-Form small, long, thin, flat patties, dehydrate at 80 C degrees, for 5 hours.
+Form small, long, thin, flat patties, put in oven or dehydrator at 80 C degrees, for 5 hours.
 Done.

-Ideas for Meal - mix small pieces of patty, dried vegs (I use beet roots, apples) and low-salt cheese (with sufficient fat) plus dried soup (Greek trahana [1]), hot water, boom.
+Ideas for Meal - mix small pieces of patty, dried vegs (beet roots, apples) and high-fat cheese plus dried soup (Greek trahana [1]), hot water, boom.
 Just created a stew.

-Drying the blended / ground raw meat patty is key [3], instead of pieces from the whole raw poultry, bcz with latter approach end-product becomes difficult to mix in a stew, or to chew on.
+* Drying the blended / ground raw meat patty is key [3], instead of pieces from the whole raw poultry, bcz with latter approach end-product becomes difficult to mix in a stew, or to chew on.
 The approach here [2] powders dried pieces, that's fine for those with